Les Houches lecture notes on moduli spaces of Riemann surfaces: Further directions

 \end{exercise}

 A statement equivalent to the topological recursion (for the volumes rather than their Laplace transform) was proved by M.~Mirzakhani in a remarkable series of papers \cite{Mir07,Mir07+}.
-Her approach is completely geometric (rather than algebraic) and is base on the following simple idea due to McShane \cite{McS98}.
+Her approach is entirely geometric (rather than algebraic) and is based on the following simple idea due to McShane \cite{McS98}.

 Consider a fixed hyperbolic surface $(\Sigma,h)$ with geodesic boundaries.
 Pick a random (with respect to the hyperbolic measure) point $p \in \de_1\Sigma$ and consider the geodesic $\alpha_p$ starting at $p$ orthogonally to $\de_1\Sigma$.
-Then one of the following mutually excluding situations must arise (cf. \cref{fig:orthogeodesic:behaviour}). \begin{enumerate} \item[\textsc{a})] The geodesic $\alpha_p$ never intersects itself or a boundary component (it spirals indefinitely).
+Then one of the following mutually exclusive situations must arise (cf. \cref{fig:orthogeodesic:behaviour}). \begin{enumerate} \item[\textsc{i})] The geodesic $\alpha_p$ intersects $\de_m \Sigma$ for some $m \in \set{2,\dots,n}$, without intersecting itself.